jonroig/emojiurlifier/README.md

-# EmojiURLifier - Proressive Enhancement for Emoji Domains
+# EmojiURLifier - Progressive Enhancement for Emoji Domains
 ## Automatically switch between Emoji and "Regular" Domains

 Example: <a href="http://😎🌐.ws">😎🌐.ws<a/>